briankoser/sfc-listeners-guide/episodes/0056-an-explanation-for-the-history-of-christianity.md

 # Opening
 Matt and Ben both just earned their Masters degrees.

-The last of the pre-recorded episodes with Ben. <q class="archivist inline">Other than sermons and time loops</q>
+The last of the pre-recorded episodes with Ben. {% arc %}Other than sermons and time loops{% endarc %}

 Originally planned to be Life Report episodes.

-This episode is a highlight reel of the series. <q class="archivist inline">Keep in mind that these are the 'highlights'. 😐</q>
+This episode is a highlight reel of the series. {% arc %}Keep in mind that these are the 'highlights'. 😐{% endarc %}